NWChemEx-Project/CMakeBuild/dox/SupportedDependencies.md

 - NWX_Catch : The Catch testing library for C++ is a single header-only testing library.
 Given it's simple form, Catch doesn't provide a means of installing itself.
 We have thus made up an installation convention and that's what this dependency will look for.
+Furthermore, Catch recommends compiling its main function into one file and linking against it.
+NWX_Catch requires that a library exist that does this.